syncfusion-content/blazor-docs/blazor/diagram/context-menu.md

 * The `IconCss` property defines the class or multiple classes separated by a space for the menu item that is used to include an icon.
 Menu item can include the font icon and sprite image.

-* The `Target` property used to set the target to show the menu item.
+* The `Target` property is used to set the target to show the menu item.

 * The `Separator` property defines the horizontal lines that are used to separate the menu items.
 You cannot select the separators.
 You can enable separators to group the menu items using the separator property.

 ### Custom context menu along with default context menu

-The following code example shows how to add custom context menu items along with the default context menu. set  the [ShowCustomMenuOnly](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramContextMenuSettings.html#Syncfusion_Blazor_Diagrams_DiagramContextMenuSettings_ShowCustomMenuOnly) property to false to render both custom context menu and default context menu.
+The following code example shows how to add custom context menu items along with the default context menu.
+Set the [ShowCustomMenuOnly](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramContextMenuSettings.html#Syncfusion_Blazor_Diagrams_DiagramContextMenuSettings_ShowCustomMenuOnly) property to false to render both custom context menu and default context menu.

 ```cshtml
 @using Syncfusion.Blazor.Diagrams